bb1160046/calendar-booking/README.md

 - Create calendar owners, set availability windows, search available slots, and book appointments via the API.
 - All data is stored in the in-memory H2 database, which resets on every application restart.

+## Documentation & Testing

+- **JavaDoc Comments:**
+  The project includes comprehensive JavaDoc comments across all major classes and methods.
+This ensures clear, maintainable, and well-documented code for developers and API users.

+- **JUnit & Mockito Tests:**
+  The application is thoroughly tested using JUnit 5 and Mockito to cover service and controller layers.
+  - Unit tests ensure individual components function correctly.
+  - Mocking is used for dependencies to isolate tests.
+  - These tests help achieve high code coverage and robustness.